mozilla/meao/_drafts/mdn-changelog.md

 We'll continue with the compatibility migration, interactive examples, the CDN, and the Django 1.11 migration in March.

-<a name="et-feb-18">Developers Move to Emerging Technologies</a>
+<a name="et-feb-18">Move developers to Emerging Technologies</a>
 ---
-Starting March 2, the MDN developers (Ryan, Schalk, and I) will move from Marketing to Emerging Technologies.
+Starting March 2, the MDN developers move from Marketing to Emerging Technologies.
 We'll be working on the details of this transition in March and the coming months.
-That will include finding a new home for the MDN Changelog.
+That will include planning a infrastructure transition, and finding a new home for the MDN Changelog.

 [Stephanie Hobson](https://github.com/stephaniehobson) and I joined Marketing Engineering and Operations in March 2016, back when it was still Engagement